TomBers/oblique-angles/_posts/2025-03-17-elixir-phaser-multiplayer-game.md

 The combination of these two powerful frameworks allows us to overcome many challenges in **multiplayer** game development:

-- **Synchronization:** LiveViews prowess in pushing real-time updates meshes well with Phaserâs game loop, ensuring game state remains consistent across clients.
+- **Synchronization:** LiveViews prowess in pushing real-time updates meshes well with Phaser's game loop, ensuring game state remains consistent across clients.
 - **Scalability:** With Phoenix proven capability in handling concurrent connections gracefully, scaling our multiplayer logic becomes more achievable.
 - **Ease of Development:** Both frameworks emphasize simplicity and efficiency, reducing boilerplate code and letting you focus on game mechanics rather than infrastructure.